tomf247/hangman/README.md

 ## Credits

 I referred to www.stackexchange.com frequently, both for syntax as well as design principles.
-The ASCII array used in the app was found on www.stackexchange.com and is in the public domain.
+The ASCII array used in the app was is in the public domain, though I modified it with escape characters to pass linting.

 I created my own version of the app, but studied code samples which influenced portions of the app.

 The client terminal is supplied by Code Institute.